tue-robotics/tue-env/README.md

 ```

 ## Create a new target
-A target must consist of the following three files:
+A target can consist of the following three files:
 1. `install.yaml`
 2. `install.bash`
 3. `setup`